ztsrxh/ztsrxh.github.io/_pages/home.md

 </p>

 Our **RSXD** overcome this problem.
 This is a dataset specifically built for road surface perception.The **RSCD** is an image dataset for classifying road conditions, providing detailed road friction, material, and unevenness level annotations.
-The **RSRD** is a multi-modal dataset for reconstructing road elevation, providing stereo disparity/depth, point cloud, and location/pose labels.
+The **RSRD** is a multi-modal dataset for reconstructing road elevation, providing recitfied stereo images, stereo disparity, depth, point cloud, and location/pose labels.

 ## How RSXD?
 For the target of practical engineering applications, we pay much attention to expanding the diversity of the dataset.
 We conduct experiments in various weather/seasons, urban/rural areas,